 15. It also improves metabolism and boosts your immunity.

-Popping a cardamom pod in your mouth can help get rid of unwanted food smells and give your breath a nice, fresh odour.
+Popping a cardamom pod in your mouth can help get rid of unwanted food smells and give your breath a nice, fresh odor.
 It makes a nice change from chewing gum and is great to chew after a spicy meal.

 That’s just a small selection of the uses of this

 gorgeous spice and it’s easy to see why it’s loved all around the world and has made its mark on so many cuisines.
 Once you’ve tried adding cardamom to your dishes on a regular basis, you will be hooked on its subtle flavor and warm tones.
 Try mixing it with other spices or adding different amounts of it to dishes, until you’ve worked out the ideal amounts for your favorite recipes.
 Begin with just a pinch in a bread or cake recipe, or a pod

 in with casseroles or stews and work up from there.